SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining: Introduction

+Fine-tuning then tailors the learned model representations from pretraining to downstream tasks, adjusting its weights to enhance performance on specific objectives.
+Pioneered by LoRA \cite{hu2022lora}, recent works have popularized low-rank finetuning of a given pretrained model ($W_0$), where $W_0$ is generally full-rank (i.e., pretrained without any constraints).
 The premise is that LLMs usually adapt to downstream tasks in a low-dimensional subspace, which allows to parameterize the update by low-rank factors.
 Low-rank finetuning requires minimal trainable parameters and significant reduction of memory and computation resources \cite{dettmers2024qlora,ding2023parameter}.
 A number of works \cite{gamal2023rosa,xia2024chain,hayou2024lora,koohpayegani2024nola,kopiczko2024elora,liu2024dora,audibert2023low} have emerged to further improve the efficiency and adaptation capacity of LoRA.

-While most of the works have focused on exploiting low-rank structure for fine-tuning, only a few \cite{khodak2021initialization,kamalakara2022exploring,savostianova2024robust,sui2023elrt} have considered pretraining with low-rank parameterized weights.
+While most of the works have focused on exploiting low-rank structure for fine-tuning, only a few \cite{khodak2021initialization,kamalakara2022exploring,savostianova2024robust,sui2023elrt} have considered pretraining with low-rank weights.
 It has been observed that the performance of low-rank training often lags behind full-rank training despite the great potential for improving training and memory efficiency \cite{sui2023elrt,zhao2024galore}.
 This is because neural networks often exhibit full-rank structure in the weights and imposing low-rank restrictions could significantly limit their representation power.
 Hence, recent works have explored full-rank training with low-rank updates.
 For instance, ReLoRA \cite{lialin2023relora} periodically restarts LoRA, where the low-rank updates are merged with the weights from the last period.
 However, ReLoRA also requires a warm-start full-rank training to achieve competitive performance \cite{lialin2023relora}.
 GaLore \cite{zhao2024galore} takes a different route by enforcing a low-rank structure not on the weights but on the gradients.
 This allows the Adam optimizer states to be stored in a low-dimensional space.
 While being memory efficient, GaLore is not parameter efficient because it still performs full parameter update with ``projected-back'' low-rank gradients.